d3npa/sanctuary/README.md

 # sanctuary
 #### Intro
-I wanted a simple website which is themed after an old terminal, to serve static files.
-Content goes in a folder called /content which can then be accessed via the URL.
+I wanted a simple webapp to serve static files and is themed after an old terminal.
+Files in the `/content` folder may then be accessed via the URL.

-While this website may feel bland to some, it is exactly what I had in mind before making it so I actually feel quite accomplished with it.
+While this website may feel bland to some, it is exactly what I had in mind before making it and I am personally quite happy with the outcome.

 #### Security
-Security was approached in the following way:
+Web security for this app was approached in the following way:
-- The webapp itself has no write access to anything on the site.
+- The webapp should not be able to write/store information on the server.
+(This nullifies any potential injections)
-- The only data a client can provide is the URL, HTTP headers, and I guess their IP.
-All this is strictly formatted and printed to screen.
-This output is redirected to a log file using bash redirection.
+- As such, all changes to the files must be done through the terminal.
+(I edit things with VIM through SSH, which works great for me)

-This way, I can have my site call Bash or Python scripts without fear that someone will take control of them.
+- URL sanitation is done with the Werkzeug module's `secure_filename()` function.
-My URL sanitation is done with the Werkzeug module's `secure_filename()` function.
+The only file the app may write to is the log file.
+Care should be taken if parsing this file with a program.

-I'm interested in security, so please contact me if you find any problems with this app before I do.
+I think I did an okay job at locking this down, but please contact me if you find any security problems with this app before I do.

 Thank-you :)